vex-chat/privacy-policy/PrivacyPolicy.md

 We don't share any collected information with any other outside entity, company, or individual.

-Like any other company, we will comply with court ordered legal requests for information when we are legally required to do so.
-However, we have very little useful information to provide in terms of these legal requests as we try to collect as *little information as possible* in the first place.
+Like any other company, we will comply with court ordered requests for information when we are legally required to do so.
+However, we have very little information to provide in terms of these legal requests as we try to collect as *little as possible* in the first place.

 ## Updates